-- 2. Cameras will be automatically enlisted to the NVR.
+- 1. The total power budget is: 50W - 2.
+Cameras will be automatically enlisted to the NVR.
 The PoE connection status is polled every 10 seconds. - 3.
 The maximum output for each port is 30W.
 If you attach a camera with a very high power demands, e.g., a speed dome with IR lights on, PoE power will simply be disabled on that port. - 4.
 PoE Plug and Play takes effect after the initial setup.
 Any cameras connected thereafter will automatically join the NVR configuration.
 If you manually delete a camera from list, you should unplug and then re-connect it to the PoE port before joining the network back to NVR. - 5.
 The above does not apply to ONVIF cameras. - 6.
 For devices that come with multiple video channels, e.g., a video server, each video stream will occupy a video channel. - 7.
 You can manually enable or disable the PoE output on each port. - 8.
-If port #5, #9, and #12 are connected to powered devices, and power runs short on the NVR.
-The ports with smaller port number, e.g., port #5, will be powered first.
+If port #1, #3, and #4 are connected to powered devices, and power runs short on the NVR.
+The ports with smaller port number, e.g., port #1, will be powered first.
 The ports with a larger port number will be disconnected first.
-In this case, port #12 will be disconnected.
+In this case, port #4 will be disconnected.